mataniss/control_lg_tv_volume_from_mac/README.md

 for the config.json file.

 Requirements:
+- Python 3 and brew should be installed in order to run the script and in order to install of of the dependencies.
 - The script needs input monitoring permisssions and accesiblity permissions, otherwise it won't be able to monitor volume keys presses.
 - LG Connect Apps needs to be enables on the TV settings, so commands that are sent from the mac will be recived on the TV.